drewconley/sivers.org/README.md

 I write my stuff in plain text files in one of the content/{blog,books,pages,presentations,tweets}/ directories.

 * The date is in the filename.
-(Pages have no date.)
 * The URI for final publishing is in the filename.
-(Tweets have no URI.)
 * The title is in the first line of the file.
 * Any other metadata needed is at the top.
-* The rest is the content body.
-(Often written in HTML.)
+* The rest is the content body, often written in HTML.

 ### Templates: